blue-yonder/tsfresh/docs/text/data_formats.rst

 | B  | t3   | x(B, t3) | y(B, t3) |
 +----+------+----------+----------+

-Now you want to calculate some features with tsfresh so you would pass:
+Now, you want to calculate some features with tsfresh so you would pass:

 .. code:: python